jek97/ARP/third_assignment/README.md

 Then first of all the direcories *log_files*, *named_pipes* are checked to see if they already exists and otherwise are created.
 Any previous log_file of the *master* is removed, this choice has been done to maintain the log messages only of the last/current execution of the proces.
 The legend of all the log messages is written in the log file.
-The processes are spawned and the result is controlled and logged.
+The process will ask the user which type of processA to spawn and finally it will spawn them and the result is controlled and logged.
 The pipe is created and opened, the result is checked for errors and a log message is written, and a infinite while loop start.
 In it the named pipe `s` is checked for messages from the *processA*, in case of messages the signal `SIGTERM` is sended to the processB. the proces contineus exiting from the while loop and waiting for all the processes to return theyr closure status that will be displayed on the terminal, the *master* close the named pipe `s` and close itself.